WGUNDERWOOD/tex-fmt/README.md

 specified in configuration files.
 An example configuration file is available at [tex-fmt.toml](https://github.com/WGUNDERWOOD/tex-fmt/blob/main/tex-fmt.toml).
+To ignore all config files, use the `--noconfig` flag.

 Note for contributors: this repository's configuration file will be automatically applied if tex-fmt is run from within the repository.